-Note 12 - Date of Management's Review
+Note 11 - Date of Management's Review

 Subsequent events have been evaluated through the date of this report.
-It was concluded that there are no subsequent events other than as listed in Note 12 that are required to be disclosed.
+It was concluded that there are no subsequent events that are required to be disclosed.

 St. Charles Public Library District Schedule of Revenues, Expenditures, and Changes in Fund Balance - Budget and Actual General Fund